akhoshrozeh/blockchain-developer-bootcamp-final-project/README.md

 2. Make sure your local blockchain is running (Ganache) on port 8545 and has been configured with `/truffle/truffle_config.js`.
 3. Run `truffle test`

+Note: You encounter an error `truffle: command not found` or similar, you may need to run `../node_modules/.bin/truffle {compile,test}`

 ## Deploying your own ProducerFactory to a testnet (Rinkeby)
 ### The following is not neccesary to run locally.
 ### Setting up Infura Project